Donation of Bartolomeu: Cession of Nagasaki

-After continued threat from Ryūzōji, Ōmura Sumitada executed the so called "Donation of Bartolomeu" on June 9, 1580 (27 of the 4th moon, Tenchō 8).
+After continued threat from Ryūzōji, Ōmura Sumitada executed the so called "Donation of Bartolomeu" on 9 June 1580 (27 of the 4th moon, Tenshō 8).

 This agreement, signed between Sumitada and the Jesuit Alessandro Valignano, placed Nagasaki and Mogi under Jesuit administrative rule.
 Although the original Japanese document is lost, a contemporary Spanish version sent by Valignano to the Jesuit Father General survives in the Jesuit Archives in Rome.
 The donation granted the Jesuits authority to appoint the captain of the port and to collect the portuary fees from the Portuguese ship, while Sumitada retained the dues from all other ships entering Nagasaki.

 According to Valignano, Sumitada's main motive for this cession was to protect the territory against his rival domains, especially that of Ryūzōji Takanobu, and to ensure a safe haven and access to Portuguese trade in case Ōmura was attacked.
 However, some Japanese sources suggest that Sumitada's financial debts to the Jesuits may have pressured him into giving up his control over Nagasaki, whereas Jesuit sources claim he did so voluntarily.

 Two weeks after the agreement, Valignano ordered the fortification of both Nagasaki and Mogi with artillery and ammunition to withstand future attacks.
 Though Mogi was a small village, it offered an alternative maritime route from Nagasaki to the Arima peninsula, avoiding land under Ryūzōji Takanobu.
 This link formed part of the "kirishitan belt", a route connecting Christian missions across Kyushu and extending as far as Kyoto.